In the Doghouse (film): Cast

+Release

+The film had its premiere at the Odeon Cinema in Barking, London on 17 December 1961.

 Critical reception

+The Monthly Film Bulletin wrote: "Not content with gaining easy laughs by its parade of routine animal jokes, centred round an amiable booby of a vet, this wobbly farce makes a pitch for tears too by dragging in a whimsical toddler and a dear old lady with a dying spaniel.
+Its story gives the impression of being slapped together for shooting, then severely cut for distribution.
+But one role that deserves expansion is that given to Fenella Fielding who appears only briefly, exchanging glad-eyes with a lion and outsexing the blonde vamps who undulate through the poodles' beauty parlour run by a villainous vet.
+This character is played by James Booth in a horsewhip-and-brimstone style of comedy more suited to melodrama or the Demon King in pantomime."

 The Radio Times wrote "...makes a fine comic vehicle for Leslie Phillips, who has to resort to his trademark charm to atone for his misadventures as he begins life as a qualified vet (after spending years trying to pass his final exams.
 However, he also gets to reveal an unexpected action-man side as he thwarts a horse-smuggling ring. ...
 Despite booming support from Hattie Jacques, this patchy film is perhaps most significant for bringing down the curtain on the career of Peggy Cummins, who made her first film in 1940 at the age of 15."

+Leslie Halliwell said: "Easy-going farce with animal interest and a great many familiar faces."